dijkm88/ms1/README.md

 ![picture alt](assets/readme/site-colours.png "The colours used in the site")

 Main colour #FFBAD2 is choosen as pink.
 As pink represents femininity, it's also often used to market products to women and young girls.
+Furthermore I've added 2 other accent colours to compliment the pink colour, as seen above.

 When you're on the full desktop site, and hover over a link, the link will change style to confirm they are choosing / going to choose that option.